manfredsteyer/2019_08_26/tddd_en.md

 Optimizing data loads is also supported in the Facade by keeping the retrieved flights for later use.
 For this, it uses observables.
 This means that the Facade can auto-deliver updated flight information when conditions change.

-Another advantage of Facades is the ability to transparently introduce Redux and ``@ngrx/store`` later when needed... without affecting any of the external application components.
+Another advantage of Facades is the ability to transparently introduce Redux and ``@ngrx/store`` later when needed.
+This can be done without affecting any of the external application components.

 > For the consumer of the facade it is not relevant whether it manages the state by it self or by delegating to a state management library.